 With great attention to detail and special attention to design and function, we have put together this collection.
 Based on the idea of Healing Architecture and inspired by the idea of Biophilic Design, we have created a collection that covers the entire range of textile furnishing in the care sector in a meaningful way.
 Because the products can be combined with each other, CARE.
 Collection offers countless colour concepts and motifs from which you can design the right living environments for your residents.Living in Old Age | Backgroundinformation

-DELICARE was specially developed for the care sector and stands for antibacterial and air-purifying curtain fabrics.
+DELICARE was specially developed for the care sector and stands for antimicrobial and air-purifying curtain fabrics.
 On request, these are available with a DELICARE finish from a minimum quantity of 100 m, which remains intact even after multiple washings.

 1. bacterial load in the rooms decreases measurably.
 Residents are exposed to fewer airborne bacteria.